 Looks like it’s time to wrap up our Mindvalley review.

-Having completed three Mindvalley Quests in full, I can now confidently say that Mindvalley is indeed worth the investment.
+Having completed six Mindvalley Quests in full, I can now confidently say that, at least for me personally, Mindvalley is indeed worth the investment.
 “The Habit of Ferocity” and “Lifebook Online” have both increased my daily productivity immensely.
-And, the teachings from “Superbrain” have doubled my learning skills.
+And, the teachings from “Superbrain” and “Super Reading” have doubled my learning skills.
+And my colleague who reviewed Mindvalley’s take on the Silva Ultramind System also found the course useful, even after approaching it as a skeptic.

 But, there is a catch.